Basic Settings

 nimbu is an auto accompaniment system that shows you how music really works.

-We explain the relationship between chord and chord scale in an easily understandable way in our Video 5 "More tones for the auto accompaniment".
+We practically demonstrate the relationship between chord and chord scale in our video E Video 5 "More tones for the auto accompaniment".
 This relationship is so simple and yet so fundamental.
 This is our basis for giving your accompaniment all available tones without knowing the key.

 In nimbu you play the way music works.
 Your accompaniment is neither reduced to chord tones, nor does its larger tone supply result from some sort of playback in which so-called transpositions use only the root or only the root and third of the chords you play and play the rest to you.
 There are no so-called Session Styles, which play their own chords even in the Main sections.